Calypso (2024 novel)

-Calypso is a 2024 novel by Oliver K. Langmead.
+Calypso is a 2024 novel by Oliver K. Langmead and published by Penguin Random House.
+It follows the experiences of a crew of biologists on a colony ark as they recover from cryosleep.
+It has been nominated for a British Science Fiction Association award and a Hugo Award.

 Themes

 Molly Templeton of Esquire stated that "like so many generation ship stories, this is an elegantly told meditation on how we can’t leave ourselves behind.
 Any new world will be seeded with what we know, what we’ve learned, who we are, for better or for worse."
 Robert Goodman of The Newtown Review of Books has argued that the novels centres around "the question of whether we can leave our basic humanity behind.
 What is the psychological and social baggage that humans carry with them?
 Is it possible to start again with a clean slate?"

 Nataliia Sova of Strange Horizons wrote that "curiously, all the characters in this novella, regardless of what they believe in, prove to be creators.
 Indeed, this theme of creation, creativity, and birth is one of the most prominent in the book," saying that there were elements of both eco-fiction and cyberpunk genres.

 In an interview, Langmean stated that the book was "about terraforming and transformation," saying that "a lot of Calypso comes from Paradise Lost, and figuring out fascinating ways of translating Milton’s interpretation of the biblical Genesis into something sweeping and science-fictional."